The South Downs Beano

 Mention the South Downs National Park and most people think of the chalk cliffs and hills of East Sussex.
-But Britain’s youngest National Park has far more to offer than that, stretching as it does in a broad band across Southern England.
-We explore the ‘hidden’ South Downs in the rural heart of Hampshire.
+But Britain’s newest National Park has far more to offer than that, stretching as it does in a broad band across Southern England.
+We explore the hidden South Downs in the rural heart of Hampshire.

-The rides take in some lesser-known areas in the western half of the national park, from the chalk river valleys to the curving hills and hollows of the Downs themselves and from the plains of the Hampshire Basin to the Hangers, an area where narrow roads wind through forest-covered hillsides.
-Whichever direction we go, we find picturesque villages, historic sites, dramatic views and quiet lanes.
+The rides take in some lesser-known areas in the western half of the national park, from the chalk river valleys to the curving hills and hollows of the Downs themselves and from the plains of the Hampshire Basin to the Hangers, an area where narrow lanes wind through forest-covered hillsides.
+Whichever direction we go, we find picturesque villages, historic sites, dramatic views and quiet roads.

-The Beano starts on Friday evening and finishes after the last ride on Monday afternoon, giving us three days of cycling.
+The South Downs Beano now includes 4 night’s accommodation.
+(Previously it was only 3.)
+The Beano starts on Monday evening and finishes after breakfast on Friday morning, giving us three full days of cycling.
 Rides are mostly on quiet roads, with a few well-surfaced cycle paths and the occasional short section of track where it lets us link two roads together.
-As usual there will be shortcuts and detours (some of them offroad) so you can choose how far and how fast you want to go.
+As usual there will be shortcuts and detours, a few of them offroad, so you can choose how far and how fast you want to go.